VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 The model uses a binomial-style structure

-* `cases` is the number of cancer cases in each species
+* `cases` is the number of naoplasia or malignancy cases in each species
 * `Trials` is the number of necropsies in that species

-Two responses should be modelled separately (see [Why Multivariate Model Would Not Work Here](#why-multivariate-model-would-not-work-here) below).
+The two responses should be modelled separately (see [Why Multivariate Model Would Not Work Here](#why-multivariate-model-would-not-work-here) below).

 * `NeoplasiaCases`
 * `MalignancyCases`